Francis Saltus Van Boskerck: Post-World War I

 When the war ended, Van Boskerck was once again tasked with construction oversight, this time on repairs of the cutter USCGC Bear.
 In the summer of 1920, he commanded a cruise of Bear to the Bering Sea.
-In 1922, he was placed in command of USCGC Yamacraw, headquartered in Savannah, Georgia, aboard which he wrote the lyrics to Semper Paratus.
-The vessel's primary mission at the time was to intercept illegal shipments of alcohol (during Prohibiton) aboard boats off the coast of Florida and the Carolinas.
+In 1922, he was placed in command of USCGC Yamacraw, headquartered in Savannah, Georgia, aboard which he wrote the lyrics to "Semper Paratus".
+The vessel's primary mission at the time was to intercept illegal shipments of alcohol (during Prohibition) aboard boats off the coast of Florida and the Carolinas.

 In 1923, Van Boskerck went to Newport, Rhode Island to attend the Naval War College, and in 1924 he was placed in command of the Great Lakes District.
 A year later, in 1925, he was named assistant inspector of the Northwest District.
 In 1925, he was put in command of the Bering Sea Patrol, headquartered in Unalaska, Alaska, and held the post into 1926.
-It was here he would write the music to Semper Paratus.
+It was here he would write the music to "Semper Paratus".

 In 1926, Van Boskerck returned to the East Coast and was named commander of the Norfolk Division in October in order to fill a vacancy.
 That fall, he took a week of leave and traveled to Washington, D.C., in order to discuss his retirement from the Coast Guard with Lieutenant Colonel Harvey Miller, also publisher and editor of Coast Guard Magazine.
 Miller offered him a job as national commander of the Army and Navy Union, which Van Boskerck was honored by.
 He would have been the first former Coast Guard member to hold the position.
-That day, he also persuaded Miller to publish Semper Paratus.
+That day, he also persuaded Miller to publish "Semper Paratus".

-Creation of Semper Paratus
+Creation of "Semper Paratus"

 Writing of Lyrics

 In 1922, Van Boskerck was in command of the cutter USCGC Yamacraw, which chased boats smuggling then-illegal alcohol in the coastal waters of Florida and the Carolinas but was headquartered in Savannah, GA.
-It was near the shore of this city, where, in his cabin, Van Boskerck wrote the words to Semper Paratus.
+It was near the shore of this city, where, in his cabin, Van Boskerck wrote the words to "Semper Paratus".
 He wrote of the experience:

 He then presented the lyrics to the officers of Yamacraw, expecting criticism.
 However, despite Van Boskerck having no musical training or experience, the officers loved the song and urged him to compose music, which he would do five years later.